Indianapolis area at a glance

 • Cited SB 117 despite law's limited scope

-• Created 5-minute delayed website as "alternative"
+• Created 5-minute delayed website as the only public alternative

-What Indianapolis Could Do
+What Indianapolis could do

-Marion County, IN - Still Deciding
+Marion County, IN - Still deciding

-• Public hearing before any encryption decision
+• Hold public hearings before any encryption decision

-• Maintain real-time journalist access
+• Maintain real-time journalist access to breaking calls

 Hamilton County now provides a website with call information on a 5-minute delay.
 However, FOX59 found that on some calls—including "shots fired"—the address field was blank.
 Delayed, incomplete information is no substitute for real-time scanner access.